 Each picture was based on a famous photograph of Sir Winston.
 They range from childhood to old age.
 The publisher was Graphic House in New Jersey, and the scheme was quite successful.

-Each print was assigned a particular Churchill quotation and signed by Sarah Churchill and Curtis Hooper (the latter in addition to his printed signature on the lithograph).
+Each print carries Churchill quotation and the signatures of Sarah Churchill and Curtis Hooper.
 Each was numbered, and presented with a debossed coat of arms and Churchill quotation.
 (One exception was the print at left, which was assigned a quotation written by Sarah.)

 The published format was 22 1/2″ x 34 1/2″.
 Some sources say each print had an edition of 400, some prints indicate 300.
-But this was a maximum figure, and in fact the actual number produced was much lower (see below).
+In fact the actual number produced is much lower (see below).